IKoshelev/amd-like-modules/README.md

                         // module body
 		});
 ```
-asyncResolutionTimeout also serves to prevent modules being stuck in limbo - if no new modules have been successfully loaded (i.e. with all their dependencies resolved and body executed) for that given duration, and modules with unresolved dependencies still exist - an error will be thrown.
+asyncResolutionTimeout also serves to prevent modules being stuck in limbo - if no new modules have been successfully loaded (i.e. with all their dependencies resolved and body executed) for that given duration, and modules with unresolved dependencies still exist - a notification error will be thrown.

 Another feature that works both with async resolution and on its own are modules returning promises.
-Whenever a corresponding flag is set and module function returns an object with a "then" key - this object will be treated as a promise and its "then" prop will be invoked to obtain the actual module body.
+Whenever a corresponding flag is set and module function returns an object with a "then" key - this object will be treated as a promise and its "then" prop will be invoked to obtain the actual module body, followed by ```.done();```

 ```javascript
 		window.simpleDefine.resolveNamedDependenciesInSameNamespaceBranch = true;